 In terms of preferred Spanish variety, the following order of preference will apply:

 #1: Mexican Spanish

 Mexican Spanish will satisfy mainly Mexican Hispanics, but it will be well tolerated by Hispanics living in the US and Canada as well.

 #2: Spanish for US Hispanic communities

-This one is a challenging one and some Spanish translators will tell you it doesn't actually exist.
-The idea behind Spanish for the US is to use the 'language expressions' and vocabulary common to the Spanish-speaker populations in the US
+This one is challenging, and some Spanish translators will tell you it doesn’t exist.
+The idea behind Spanish for the US is to use the ‘language expressions’ and vocabulary common to the Spanish-speaker populations in the US

 #3: Spanish for Latin America